If you have a poor credit score, it is likely that you’ll need to address a number of issues. These include:

 Missed payments are recorded at a Credit Reference Agency when you’ve not made a payment due under a credit agreement.

 Read-up on dealing with missed payments and defaults.

 County Court Judgments (CCJs)

-These tips apply to England and Wales only.
+This information applies to England and Wales only.

 It is rare for creditors to take people to court.
 For a case to have progressed, it’s likely the borrower reneged on many agreements to repay.

-If you pay the CCJ within 30 days it will not show on your credit file.
+Tip: If you pay the CCJ within 30 days it will not show on your credit file.